 - Journal of Public Health, Cochrane Update, Vol 37, No 4, November 2015

 - 2016 Recipients

 The second scholarship was awarded to Jodie Doyle.
 As the managing editor of Cochrane Public Health, Jodie plays a crucial role in facilitating the publication of Cochrane Public Health reviews.
-Jodie will use the scholarship funds to travel to South Africa in 2017 to attend the Cochrane Colloquium which will be a combined event with other evidence networks at the first ever Global Evidence Summit.
-At the colloquium, Jodie will promote the work of Cochrane Public Health and continue to build the profile of Cochrane Public Health both within Cochrane and internationally.
+Jodie used the scholarship funds to travel to South Africa in 2017 to attend the Cochrane Colloquium which was a combined event with other evidence networks at the first ever Global Evidence Summit.
+At the colloquium, Jodie promoted the work of Cochrane Public Health and continued to build the profile of Cochrane Public Health both within Cochrane and internationally.

 Ms Jodie Doyle

 Excerpts from both reports as well as coverage is included in the Jack Brockoff Child Health and Wellbeing Program 2017 Annual Report.